![]() |

 -

 Half of the item-development shit won't be possible by everyday people.
-This all reminds me of EverQuest Landmark[doesn't exist].
+This all reminds me of Landmark.

 Blurry unlock screen ∞